ak2502/FriendsCog/README.md

 Team T.R.I.A.D 's entry for Hackverse 2.0

 ## Idea
-Create a web app that helps friends connect and motivate eachother to complete their tasks.
+A web app that helps friends connect and motivate each other to complete their tasks with the added help of a leaderboard with friendly competition.

 ## What Should the App Be Able To Do?
 * Allow users to record the tasks to be completed